metaseed/angular-training/content/http-advanced.md

       .retry(3);  // Will retry failed request 3 times
 }
 ```
-- **Note:** The `onError` callback will not execute during the retry phase.
+- **Notes:** The `onError` callback will not execute during the retry phase.
 The stream will only throw an error after the retry phase is complete

 [View Example](http://plnkr.co/edit/zSAWwV?p=preview)